Rocky Docs Formatting - Introduction¶

 ## A Level 2 heading ### A Level 3 heading #### A Level 4 heading ##### A Level 5 heading ###### A Level 6 heading

-The key here is that there can be as many of the 2 through 6 headings as you want to use, but only ONE level 1 heading.
-While the documentation will be build with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side, will NOT display correctly (or sometimes at all), with more than one.
+The key here is that you can use as many of the 2 through 6 headings as necessary, but only ONE level 1 heading.
+While the document will appear correct with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side will NOT display correctly (or sometimes at all) with more than one.
 Keep this in mind when writing your documents.

 |attention||renders a light orange text box|

 |important||renders a green text box|

 |custom 1||always renders a blue text box|

 |custom 2||uses a custom title within another type|

 There is no limit on the types of admonitions you can use as noted in custom 1 above.
 A custom title can be added to any of the other admonition types to get the colored box you want for a specific admonition, as noted in custom 2 above.

 An admonition is always entered in this way:

 The body text of the admonition must be indented four (4) spaces from the beginning margin.
 It's easy to see where that is in this case, because it will always line up under the first letter of the admonition type.
 The extra line between the title and body will not show up but is required for our translation engine (Crowdin) to function correctly.